Summary Points

 - Automations: Automates segments of the workload that can be derived contextually from other areas, handled by smart software, or handled effectively by trained support staff.

-- Point of care productivity: Reduces end of day and end of week workloads by streamlining the necessary efforts into the rounding processes and enabling greater productivity in less time at or between patient encounters.
+- Point of Care Productivity: Reduces end of day and end of week workloads by streamlining the necessary efforts into the rounding processes and enabling greater productivity in less time at or between patient encounters.

-- Generating chart notes: At the very forefront of the charting efficiency trend is the ability to concurrently generate chart notes in the same workflow as submitting coded claims for billing.
+- Generating Chart Notes: At the very forefront of the charting efficiency trend is the ability to concurrently generate chart notes in the same workflow as submitting coded claims for billing.
 The efficiency factor is exponentially larger as it handles two critical time sucks in one workflow.

-- Messaging securely: HIPAA compliant texting enables rounding physicians to communicate effectively within their group while maintaining the security of the information being transmitted—protected health information.
+- Messaging Securely: HIPAA compliant texting enables rounding physicians to communicate effectively within their group while maintaining the security of the information being transmitted—protected health information.

-- Coordinated care: This can mean creating and managing custom care teams to cover rounds across multiple facilities and patient needs, or it can mean enabling providers to more effectively care for patients who are also being seen by other covering physicians.
+- Coordinated Care: This can mean creating and managing custom care teams to cover rounds across multiple facilities and patient needs, or it can mean enabling providers to more effectively care for patients who are also being seen by other covering physicians.

-- Coding efficiency: Lower coding averages always means revenue left on the table and higher coding averages means increased risks of audits that have severe legal and financial ramifications even when successful.
+- Coding Efficiency: Lower coding averages always means revenue left on the table and higher coding averages means increased risks of audits that have severe legal and financial ramifications even when successful.
 Identifying and rectifying inaccurate coding patterns can help protect providers and practices against risks.

 Peak Charge Capture Performance